lyan-lee/2020_ATCL_BigData/Logstash.md

 #### 모니터링 UI
 -  X-Pack 사용시 UI제공 (kibana)
 - Metricbeat collection

 Metricbeat collects monitoring data from your Logstash instance and sends it directly to your monitoring cluster.
 - Legacy collection

 Legacy collectors send monitoring data to your production cluster.

 #### API 제공

 - Node Info API

+pipelines : Gets pipeline-specific information and settings for each pipeline.

+os : Gets node-level info about the OS.

+jvm : Gets node-level JVM info, including info about threads.

 - Plugins Info API

+The plugins info API gets information about all Logstash plugins that are currently installed.
+This API basically returns the output of running the bin/logstash-plugin list --verbose command.

 - Node Stats API

+jvm : Gets JVM stats, including stats about threads, memory usage, garbage collectors, and uptime.

+process : Gets process stats, including stats about file descriptors, memory consumption, and CPU usage.

+events : Gets event-related statistics for the Logstash instance (regardless of how many pipelines were created and destroyed).

+pipelines : Gets runtime stats about each Logstash pipeline.

+reloads : Gets runtime stats about config reload successes and failures.

+os : Gets runtime stats about cgroups when Logstash is running in a container.

 - Hot Threads API

+The hot threads API gets the current hot threads for Logstash.
+A hot thread is a Java thread that has high CPU usage and executes for a longer than normal period of time.